lkirch/ml-zoomcamp/ml-zoomcamp-final/README.md

 <a id='model-eval'></a>
 ## Model Evaluation
-Since we have a pretty balanced data set, I decided to stick with accuracy for validating the models.
-If it had been an imbalanced data set, I would have used [Area Under the Receiver Operating Characteristic Curve (ROC AUC)](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html) from prediction scores, rather than accuracy as our evaluation metric.
+Since we have a pretty balanced data set, we used accuracy for validating the models.

 <a id='project-struct'></a>
 ## Project Structure